Tuning Into Bias: A Computational Study of Gender Bias in Song Lyrics: Related Work

-Topic modeling clusters documents to summarize or classify them.
-When applied to lyrics, it provides an effective method of identifying recurring themes~\cite{kleedorfer2008oh, fell2023wasabi}.
-Topic modeling algorithms like BERTopic have previously been used in gender and social science research, with~\citet{wickham2023girlbosses} using the algorithm to study gender expectations on social media and their impact on suicidal ideation.
+Topic modeling is a widely used technique for clustering documents to summarize or classify them, enabling the identification of underlying social patterns within the data~\cite{egger2022topic}.
+When applied to song lyrics, it serves as an effective approach for uncovering recurring themes~\citep{kleedorfer2008oh, fell2023wasabi, devi2020exploiting, karamouzi2024historical}.
+While Latent Dirichlet Allocation (LDA) remains one of the most common methods for topic modeling, recent findings by~\citet{gan2023experimental} demonstrate that BERTopic, introduced by~\citet{grootendorst2022bertopic}, outperforms traditional approaches by producing more distinctive and interpretable clusters.
+BERTopic has also been successfully applied in gender and social science research.
+For example,~\citet{nakajima-wickham-2023-girlbosses} utilized the algorithm to examine gender expectations on social media and their influence on suicidal ideation.
+This demonstrates BERTopic's utility in the clustering of categories that are meaningful to societal and cultural dynamics.